sony-mathew/algorithms-data-structures-implementations/README.md

 ## Algorithms

-The below is the implemented list of algorithms
+The below is the implemented list of algorithms.
   - binary search
   - sorting
     - bubble sort